Cheese-Slice-1/KaNe-Engine/README.md

 2. Singer used (in this case it's Sain Wave).
 3. Notes to be played (formated as Note_Length; F is a full beat, the numbers are how many sections of a beat the note occupies).
 They can be in uppercase or lowercase.
 4. Lyrics to be played (these will be pitch accordingly to the note they correspond (lyric 1 - note 1, lyric 2 - note 2, etc.))

+As you're able to upload more than one singer at a time, it's useful to specify the singer in te project file.